July 27, 2011

 New York’s Republican Party says the Democrat-controlled state government is ignoring calls for an investigation into a $100,000 donation to the state Democratic Party from American International Group days before officials initiated the bailout of the insurance giant.
 State Republican …

-Lost by many in the week’s financial markets’ nightmare were ghosts of Wall Street past.
-Some in business and politics are blaming the need for Tuesday’s historic federal bailout for American International Group Inc.’s on the relentless pursuit of AIG …
+Spitzer forced Greenberg out of the company he built over nearly 40 years.
+Lost by many in the financial markets’ nightmare were ghosts of Wall Street past.
+Some are blaming the historic $85 billion federal bailout for American International Group …